Why the Long Head Needs Special Attention

 Skull crushers are the most overloadable overhead-pattern exercise for the long head.
 The EZ bar reduces wrist strain compared to a straight barbell.
 Most people perform these incorrectly — angling the upper arms slightly back toward the bench (rather than straight up) keeps constant tension on the long head throughout the movement.

-- Lower the bar in an arc, not straight down
+- Lower the bar in an arc toward and slightly behind your head — not straight down to the forehead

-- Retract and depress your shoulder blades — no movement at the shoulder joint during the rep
+- Retract and depress your shoulder blades — no shoulder movement during the rep

 Sets and reps: 3–4 sets of 8–10 reps.
 Use this as your strength-focused long head movement and track your working weight over time.